Summary

 3. Had Margie ever seen a book before?

 No, Margie had never seen a book before.
-She lives in futuristic 2157 when physical books are no longer printed and have been replaced by telebooks.
+She lives in the futuristic 2157, when physical books are no longer printed and have been replaced by telebooks.

 4. What things about the book did she find strange?

 Margie finds traditional communal schools strange.
-She lives in 2157 when school is a room inside the house, not a separate building.
-She is taught by robots instead of humans.
-She finds the usage of physical books strange as she has been taught with Telebooks since childhood.
-She finds the concept of attending school and classes with her peers and being taught by a human strange.
+She lives in 2157, when school is a room inside the house, not a separate building, and receives education from a robot instead of humans.
+The usage of physical books is anomalous to her, as she has been taught with telebooks since childhood.
+The concept of attending school and classes with her peers and receiving education from a human teacher is unimaginable to her.

 5. What do you think a telebook is?

-In the context of Issac Asimov’s short story The Fun They Had, Telebook refers to a digital or electronic book displayed on a computer or television screen.
+In the context of Isaac Asimov’s short story The Fun They Had, ‘telebook’ refers to a digital or electronic book displayed on a computer or television screen.

 6. Where was Margie’s school?
 Did she have any classmates?